Miwfah08/Miwfah08/README.md

 - Laboratory Teaching Assistant of Introduction to Data Mining
 - Assistant Lecturer of Discrete Mathematics and Combinatorics

-> Being part of the academic environment has helped me grow not only as a student, but also as a mentor.
+> Being part of the academic environment has helped me grow not only as a student, but also as a person.
 Helping others understand complex concepts is a great way to strengthen my own understanding too!

 ---